Tinker Bell (film series): Tinker Bell and the Lost Treasure (2009)

-Friendly fairy Tinker Bell (Mae Whitman) means well but often gets into trouble.
-All the same, Pixie Hollow has entrusted her with making sure their magical moonstone keeps their pixie dust in plentiful supply.
-But tragedy strikes when Tinker Bell fumbles this important task—accidentally breaking the moonstone.
-In order to get it back into one piece, Tinker Bell will have to find an enchanted mirror and accept a little assistance from pestering pixie Terence (Jesse McCartney).
+Tinker Bell (Mae Whitman) is entrusted with making sure their magical moonstone keeps their pixie dust in plentiful supply.
+But tragedy strikes when Tinker Bell fumbles this important task, accidentally breaking the moonstone.
+In order to get it back into one piece, Tinker Bell embarks on a journey away from Neverland in order to find an enchanted mirror, with a little assistance from her best friend Terence (Jesse McCartney).